Home

 Overview:

 The research in my lab focuses on developing machine learning, deep learning, and artificial intelligence (AI) methods to analyze biological and medical data and address fundamental problems in biological and medical sciences.
-Currently, we are developing bioinformatics algorithms and tools for protein structure, interaction and function prediction, 3D genomics, biological network modeling, and omics data analysis.
-We have active projects in protein structure, interaction and function prediction, protein and drug design, cryo-electron microscopy (cryo-EM) data analysis, 3D genome structure modeling, inference and simulation of biological networks and systems, and multi-omics (transcriptomics, genomics, epigenomics, and proteomics) data analysis.
-These projects are being funded by the National Institutes of Health (NIH), the National Science Foundation (NSF), the Department of Energy (DOE), and US Department of Agriculture (USDA).
+Currently, we are developing bioinformatics algorithms and tools for protein structure, interaction and function prediction, protein and drug design, biological network modeling, and omics data analysis.
+Our research is funded by the National Institutes of Health (NIH), the National Science Foundation (NSF), the Department of Energy (DOE), and US Department of Agriculture (USDA).

 The citations to our research papers according to Google Scholar